Dawn1313/sc-bioinformatics-consulting---shu-cheng/index.md

 ## About Me

-I am an independent bioinformatics consultant with experience supporting bioinformatics-related projects from raw data to publication-ready results.
+I am an independent bioinformatics consultant with abundant experience supporting bioinformatics-related projects from raw data to publication-ready results.

 I value clear communication, reproducibility, and efficient problem-solving.

 ## How We Can Work Together  🤝

-- Bioinformatics analysis projects
+- Tailered bioinformatics analysis

 - Ongoing consulting or technical support

-- NDA-friendly collaboration
+- Workflow review or development

 - Typical rates $150-$450/hour

-- Remote work
+- NDA-friendly collaboration

 ## Contact